Try the Full Power of Brosix with 10% lifetime discount!

 Interactive Models of Communication

-As you may imagine, interactive models of communication are far more collaborative than the linear frameworks.
-Rather than focusing on one person sending a message, interactive models look at the connection between different people, sharing a communication event.
+As you may imagine, communication models are far more collaborative than linear frameworks.
+Rather than focusing on one person sending a message, interactive models look at the connection between different people sharing a communication event.

-In interactive models, feedback and responses are considered, as well as what a leader or individual says during their initial message.
-Interactive models of communication are used most commonly in a business environment for collaborative work, team discussions and two-way conversations with clients.
+Feedback and responses are considered, as well as what a leader or individual says during their initial message.
+Interactive communication models are used most commonly in a business environment for collaborative work, team discussions, and two-way conversations with clients.
 Let’s take a closer look at the core models of interactive communication.

-Introduced by Osgood and Schramm, this model details a circular model of communication, where everyone involved in an interaction is treated equally.
-The sender and receiver in this model aren’t differentiated, instead, they’re simply defined as two parts of a valuable conversation.
+Introduced by Osgood and Schramm, this is a circular model of communication where everyone involved in an interaction is treated equally.
+The sender and receiver in this model aren’t differentiated; instead, they’re simply defined as two parts of a valuable conversation.

-• Communication in circular: Individuals in the communication process are constantly switching between roles of “encoder” and “decoder”.
+• Cycle of communication: Individuals in the communication process are constantly switching between the roles of “encoder” and “decoder”.

 • Communication should be equal and reciprocal: Every party involved in the discussion is equally engaged and able to share their voice.